cultfamily-on-github/cult-evidence-links-microservice/README.md

 # CULT Evidence Links Microservice

-The CULT Evidence Links Microservice allows you to upload your evidence photos to IPFS and to receive an IPFS Hash / Link which you can add as evidence link when you submit your Acts of Revolt.
+The CULT Evidence Links Microservice allows you to upload your evidence photos to [IPFS](https://github.com/ipfs/ipfs/blob/master/README.md) and to receive an IPFS Hash / Link which you can add as evidence link when you submit your Acts of Revolt.

 This microservice shall also inspire people to run an IPFS node.
-The uploaded content shall be pinned - see IPFS Desktop Screenshot (tbd).
+This is pretty easy via [IPFS Desktop](https://github.com/ipfs/ipfs-desktop/blob/main/README.md).
+There shall be an incentive system to pin cult evidence links on one's ipfs node.
+I do not know how sophisticated [FileCoin](https://coinmarketcap.com/currencies/filecoin/) is when it comes to incentivizing such things in sustainable ways.
+The [arweave](https://www.arweave.org/) could turn out to be a plan b according to my current assumptions.

 Everyone is invited to support the emergence of manifold architectures of freedom by contributing to this repository.

-Play 2 Earn is inspired by [Revolt 2 Earn](https://rumble.com/v1lf3yb-revolt-2-earn-in-100-seconds-michael-saylor-talks-about-revolt-2-earn.html?mref=1e5w3p&mc=4izal).

 In order to strengthen resilience, scalability and technological freedom for contributors, we establish a microservices architecture.